-Your dog may have diarrhea if it’s vomiting, has stopped eating, or is lethargic.
+Your dog may have diarrhea if they’re vomiting, have stopped eating, or are lethargic.
 Diarrhea can become serious and potentially life-threatening if water or electrolytes aren’t replenished fast enough.
 A bout of diarrhea in a small canine should be reported to the vet immediately if your dog weighs less than 20 pounds, as smaller dogs can easily become dehydrated.

 Also, if the dog doesn’t seem to be getting any better after you administer Pepto-Bismol, it’s best to take a trip to the doctor.
-They can take a look at your pup’s symptoms and recommend the best treatment and follow-up plan.
+They can take a look at your pup and recommend the best treatment and follow-up plan.

 Let’s take a look at a few other ways to help relieve your dog’s upset stomach.

-Sometimes your dog may not have an appetite at all, but it should still have some fluids, especially if it’s vomiting or has diarrhea.
+Sometimes your dog may not have an appetite at all, but they should still have some fluids, especially if they’re vomiting or have diarrhea.
 Plain chicken bone broth is a great way to keep your dog hydrated and is known to help ease a sore stomach.

 Although it may be time-consuming and laborious to make, it’s well worth it.
 You can also buy regular bone broth from the grocery store.
 The broth will prevent the pup from becoming dehydrated due to diarrhea or vomiting.